 Equalization rates do not indicate the degree of uniformity among assessments in the assessing unit.
 The rates are used to estimate the total market value of an entire assessing unit so that a unit's levy (the amount of taxes to be collected) can be distributed fairly.

 For example, School District AB needs to raise $1 million through property taxes.
 The district contains all of Town A and all of Town B. Each town has a total assessed value of $10 million.
-If the $1 million tax levy was simply allocated to each town based on the assessed values, the taxpayers in both towns would split the levy evenly, with each town paying $500,000.
+If the $1 million tax levy were simply allocated to each town based on the assessed values, the taxpayers in both towns would split the levy evenly, with each town paying $500,000.

 However, through the equalization process, the state determines that the two towns have different levels of assessment.
 Assuming that Town A has an equalization rate of 33.33 and Town B has an equalization rate of 50.00, the market values can be inferred.
 The tax apportioned to each town is based off of the percent of market value.
 Towns A and B can be compared for the purpose of dividing the $1 million school district tax levy between them:253